Import3r/Huntsman/README.md

 ## Description

-The tool aids bug bounty hunters and security testers in their recon workflow by automating the discovery process of target assets and domains, utilizing open-source tools used for web application testing.

 A python script that automates my discovery process and recon workflow for given target domains/assets, by utilizing open-source tools used for web application  testing.

 ## What it does